TheCubidian/Celeste-ControlDeck/README.md

 # Celeste-ControlDeck

 Did you ever play Celeste with arrow keys?
 Hated it because those were the default keybinds?
- The Celeste ControlDeck vanquishes this issue, by giving you a dedicated 7 keys to replace those arrow keys, and did I mention, you can even use it for other games with the same despicable keybinds?
+The Celeste ControlDeck vanquishes this issue, by giving you a dedicated 7 keys to replace those arrow keys.

 ## BOM
 - 8x SK6812MINI-E